LearningToTalk/worldbet/README.md

 worldbet: Convert WorldBet to IPA
 =================================

-This package is quick-and-dirty way to convert worldbet ASCII characters into different representations.
+This micropackage convert [WorldBet](https://www.ling.ohio-state.edu/~edwards/WorldBet/worldbet.pdf) ASCII characters for English into UTF-8 character and HTML entities.

 Inside of R: RStudio
 --------------------

 RStudio has rich support for UTF-8 symbols.
-Here is how some WorldBet-toiPA conversions look in RStudio.
+Here is how some WorldBet-to-IPA conversions look in RStudio.

 ``` r
 library("worldbet")